mrosseel/bisq-api-examples/README.md

 # bisq-api-examples

-Example usage of the bisq api
+Example usage of the bisq api + static API documentation.

+The API documentation can be found on [this repository's Github page](https://mrosseel.github.io/bisq-api-examples/)

 ## Generating api sources